1936 Arizona State Bulldogs football team

 The 1936 Arizona State Bulldogs football team was an American football team that represented Arizona State Teachers College (later renamed Arizona State University) in the Border Conference during the 1936 college football season.
-In their fourth season under head coach Rudy Lavik, the Bulldogs compiled a 4–5 record (2–3 against Border opponents) and were outscored by a total of 109 to 83.
+In their fourth season under head coach Rudy Lavik, the Bulldogs compiled an overall record of 4–5 record with a mark of 2–3 in conference play, placing fourth in the Border Conference, and were outscored 109 to 83.
 The team captain was right end John Rouse.
-The Bulldogs finished 2-3 at home and 2-2 on the road.
-It was the first season during which all home games were played at Goodwin Stadium in Tempe, Arizona.
+This was the first season during which all home games were played at Goodwin Stadium in Tempe, Arizona.